course-details-portlet

 Further on evaluation

-• Progress Review: Assessment of overall artistic development according to learning outcome.
+• progress Review: Assessment of overall artistic development according to learning outcomes.

-• Documentation: Sufficient visual, audiovisual or other documentation of activities, proces and results in order to represent development in practice.
+• documentation: Sufficient visual, audiovisual or other documentation of activities, process and results in order to represent development in practice.
 The material must be submitted in Inspera.

-• Written Reflection: A comprehensive text in 2000 words, that should summarize and contextualize the practice so far and should define and account for the main theme or artistic area that forms the basis for the third year's practice and the BFA exam project.
+• written Reflection: A comprehensive text in 2000 words, that should summarise and contextualise the practice so far and should define and account for the main theme or artistic area that forms the basis for the third year's practice and the BFA exam project.
 The text must be submitted in Inspera.

 Specific conditions